Corporate social responsibility of international brands at a textile sweatshop

 How can you prepare for a social responsibility audit?

 The best way to prepare for a social compliance audit is to ensure that your business is in compliance with all applicable laws and regulations.
-You should also review your standards and policies regarding social responsibility and ethical conduct, and make sure that all employees are familiar with them.
+You should also review your social compliance standards and policies regarding social responsibility and ethical conduct, and make sure that all employees are familiar with them.
 You should also make sure that you have a system in place for tracking and responding to any complaints or allegations of misconduct.
 It is always a good idea to have a representative from your compliance team present during the audit itself to answer any questions and provide additional information as needed.

 If you need any more information on how to evaluate your supply chain or to have your source factories audited to ensure compliance, there is really only one name to remember.
 Tetra Inspection.
 You are just a simple call away from being one of the shining stars in your industry that have a fully socially responsible supply chain.